Bird, Taurasi say playing in 2020 was only option for them

 Taurasi had the added burden of leaving her wife, former Phoenix assistant Penny Taylor, and son Leo behind in Arizona when she headed to Florida.

-''It was a really hard decision,'' Taurasi said. ''Florida is still is a hotbed for COVID-19.
-For the last 3+ months, Penny, Leo and I have been staying at home.
+“It was a really hard decision,” Taurasi said.
+“Florida is still is a hotbed for COVID-19.
+For the last 3½ months, Penny, Leo and I have been staying at home.
 We haven't left much.
 We were taking it seriously.
 The WNBA has put every parameter in place.
 It's the people who will make this work.
-Everyone respects this league enough to stay safe.''
+Everyone respects this league enough to stay safe.”

 Both players, if healthy, plan on playing next year and competing in the postponed Olympics in Tokyo as they try for an unprecedented fifth gold medal.